jcfiala/keel/README.md

 ### Pull the global project starter Submodule

-In the terminal, CD into the _ directory and type:
+In the terminal, CD into the theme directory and type:
-* git submodule init;
+* git submodule init
-* git submodule update;
+* git submodule update
-* git submodule foreach git pull origin master;
+* git submodule foreach git pull origin master

 ### Initialize the javascript components: